Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

     clr -w ListTextFiles -w Resource/ConfigFiles/OrderBy -w sort
     ```
     First list all types, second list all with suffix *sort*

-PS!
-At some point there may be a more user-friendly tool to maintain such definitions.

 ## Some examples using order by in template reports